-The Cistercian monks from the nearby Dunbrody Abbey developed the castle in Ballyhack to protect both its fishing community and the ferry route to Passage East on the Waterford side of the estuary.
+The Cistercian monks from the nearby Dunbrody Abbey developed Ballyhack Castle to protect both its fishing community and the ferry route to Passage East on the Waterford side of the estuary.

 Difficulties in Getting Tenants